JackHowa/marathon-run-log/content/blog/week-3/index.md

 ---
-title: "Looking for the helpers"
+title: "Looking For The Helpers"
 # run new Date().toIsoString() v
 date: "2020-06-14T16:16:00.452Z"
 description: Also Watch Out For Fences